• Home

 Buffett, who has freely shared his investing advice for decades, is best known for one recommendation: “Be greedy when others are fearful and fearful when others are greedy.”

-Pershing laid out what they see as UMG’s weaknesses in the pitch’s announcement, explaining the postponement of listing the company on a U.S. exchange, underutilization of the company’s balance sheet, poor shareholder investor relations, and communications are reasons for the company’s “underperformance.”
+Pershing laid out what it sees as UMG’s weaknesses in the pitch’s announcement, explaining that the postponement of listing the company on a U.S. exchange, underutilization of the company’s balance sheet, and poor investor relations and communications are reasons for the company’s “underperformance.”

 Buffett’s 1988 purchase of Coca-Cola stock stands as an instructive lesson for what Ackman is attempting with Universal Music Group.
 Buffett moved aggressively into Coca-Cola in the aftermath of the 1987 Black Monday crash, building a $1.3 billion stake in a brand that many investors had soured on.
 Just as Buffett saw Coca-Cola’s unmatched brand moat and pricing power as advantages that the market was temporarily mispricing, Ackman is betting that UMG’s enduring position in the music industry represents an irreplaceable investment that will reward patient capital.